 The Bible consists of 66 separate books, written over about 1,500 years, in three different languages—Hebrew, Aramaic, and Greek—on three continents—Asia, Africa, and Europe.

 The Bible has over 40 separate authors, including kings, peasants, fishers, poets, politicians, scholars, a shepherd, a military general, a cupbearer, a doctor, a tax collector, and a rabbi.

 The Bible is a collection of letters, sermons, laws, poetry, history, prayers, praise, practical sayings, and prophecies.
 It covers a variety of subjects, including the existence, attributes, and works of God; the nature of his relationship with the world; the creation of the universe; the corruption of man and the earth; the meaning and purpose of life; and the ultimate destiny of humanity.
 It includes many historical and geographical references that validate its accuracy.

-A few of the Old Testament writers knew their co-authors, and each succeeding scribe could read the books previously written, but none of these writers could have known that the New Testament would be written, much less what its authors would write.
+A few of the Old Testament writers knew their co-authors, and each succeeding scribe could read the books previously written, but none of them could have known what the New Testament authors would write.

-The New Testament authors could read the Old Testament books, and many of them knew each other.
-However, the earliest New Testament writers could not have known what later authors would write.
+The New Testament writers could read the Old Testament books, and many of them knew each other.
+But the earliest New Testament writers could not have known what later authors would write.
 Only the John the apostle, the author of Revelation, the youngest book in the Bible, could have read all of the earlier Old and New Testament books.

-Despite these timing differences, the diversity of authorship, structure, topics, and writing styles; and the complexity of the subject matter, the Old and New Testaments complement and complete each other.
+Despite these timing differences; the diversity of authorship and topics, the variations in structure and writing styles; and the complexity of the subject matter; the Old and New Testaments complement and complete each other.

 Both the Old and New Testaments were divinely inspired and inerrant in their original writings.
 God did not move the pens of entranced authors.
 Instead, he enlightened the writers on many levels, built his message into their lives, and motivated them to record it.

 Each Bible verse has equal merit.
-Some editions print the New Testament words of Jesus in red ink, which may lead readers to think these verses are holier than the others.
-This presumption is incorrect.
+Some editions print the New Testament words of Jesus in red ink, which may lead readers to assume these verses are holier than the others.
+This assumption is incorrect.
 The entire Bible is divinely inspired.